bashalex/devcon/README.md

 guy1.send(amountToSend);
 ```

-We've noticed that some of the tests to not work.
+We've noticed that some of the tests do not work.
 The problem
 that we do not really send any money from buyer to seller.
 Let's fix it!

 We need to implement the following: